-- Share concerns with the DSL as soon as possible there are five DSLS and there is always one who is out of class and can deal with concerns. - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.
+- Share concerns with the DSL as soon as possible there are 5 DSLs and there is always someone out of class who can deal with your concerns. - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.